Jones Fracture and Lisfranc Fracture: Causes, symptoms and treatment options

 Avulsion fractures without surgery usually take about 3-12 weeks to heal completely.

-Non-weight bearing: Keep the weight off the foot, crutches may be used in most Jones fracture cases, non-surgical treatment will be recommended and may include:
+• Non-weight bearing: Keep the weight off the foot, crutches are used in most Jones fracture cases

 • Ice pack: Icing the injured foot for 15- 20 minutes, several times per day.